roblillack/pure/ARCHITECTURE.md

      - `lines`: Styled lines for display
      - `cursor`: Visual position of cursor
      - `cursor_map`: Map of all positions
-   - EditorDisplay updates internal state:
+   - EditorDisplay caches the `RenderResult` in `layout` field
+     - `layout.cursor` contains the visual cursor position
      - `visual_positions` from cursor_map
-     - `last_cursor_visual` from cursor
      - `preferred_column` initialized

 4. **Draw to Screen**: Application uses `RenderResult.lines`